RESEARCH WITH ECONOMICS DATA (Econ 190)

 Course Goals:

-The course goals are to introduce students to research applying basic regression methods to data.
+The course goals are to provide students with the skills to write a basic research paper that applies regression methods to data.

 Pre-requisites: